 It’s tough to find a recipe that strikes the right chewy/crispy balance and doesn’t taste like a health biscuit.
 Or crumble like the crispy oatmeal raisin cookies that I swear after grandmother has in their cookie jar.

 It’s the brown sugar and the magic of a little molasses.

 These gluten free oatmeal cookies are a little grown up, with dried cranberries that give a much needed tartness to balance the sweetness.
 And hear me out on the addition of poppy seeds.
 Maybe me being a little extra, but also me testing this with different nuts and thinking they were too chunky.
 So I settled on poppy seeds, which have a tiny bit of crunch, and add to the texture of the cookie without over taking it.

 And as I mentioned, these brown beauties are gluten-free made with whole grain teff flour that give them a fabulous malty flavor.
 Then rounded out with sweet rice flour + tapioca starch for binding and chew.

 Now let’s talk dried cranberries for a hot minute.
-The ones I used in this recipe are from Patience Fruit & Co They’re whole organic cranberries, sweetened with apple juice.
-And they’re the crudest and juiciest cranberry I’ve ever tasted.
+The ones I used in this recipe are from Patience Fruit & Co.
+They’re whole organic cranberries, sweetened with apple juice.
+And they’re the juiciest cranberry I’ve ever tasted.
 Dried to a minimum to keep their softness, they provide an incomparable experience in the mouth.